Decoding and solving the five most common SAML errors

 It is critical to ensure that the attributes are mapped precisely between the IdP and SP, but it's also possible to see these errors when data is missing.

-Fixing Missing Attribute Errors caused by missing data
+Fixing missing attribute errors caused by missing data

-For example, in Azure, last name is always mapped to the surname claim.
+For example, in Azure, the last name is always mapped to the surname claim.
 Notice that the Azure user in the following screenshot is missing the last name attribute.
 If the SP requires the surname attribute, this may be the cause of the missing attribute error, and the missing data should be added:

 Missing attribute errors usually result from discrepancies in attribute mapping between the IdP and the SP or missing attribute data in the IdP.
 It's critical for Service Providers to keep their attribute mapping configuration up-to-date to prevent these errors from surfacing.

-The IdP generates the SAML assertion signature using a private key.
+A SAML signature validation error occurs when the SAML assertion signature from an IdP cannot be verified.The IdP generates the SAML assertion signature using a private key.
 Once the SP receives a response from the IdP, it will verify the signature using the corresponding public key, typically an X.509 certificate.
-This process ensures the integrity of the SAML response — that it hasn't been tampered with during transit.
+This process ensures the integrity of the SAML response — that it hasn't been tampered with during transit.The most common causes of a signature validation error are:

 - The IdP's public key certificate that the Service Provider has is missing, expired, or incorrect.